How often though do we come up with myths, folklore and tall tales?

-Now it seems an almost silly question to ask as for the most part, medieval fantasy rules and what is medieval fantasy based on but legend, myth and lore.
-Except...do we as GMs treat our world as such or do we treat them like 'real worlds', living, breathing, moving collections of people, places and events in a universe where such things as dragons, wizards and enchanted swords exist.
+Now it seems an almost a silly question to ask as for the most part Medieval Fantasy rules and settings are based on legends, mythology, and similar lore.
+Except...do we as GMs treat our world as such or do we treat them like 'real worlds'; living, breathing, moving collections of people, places. and events in a universe where things such as dragons, wizards, and enchanted swords exist?

-We tend to create prophecies and legends when we need them, as the lead in to adventures or to explain the origin of certain items but are we saying these are the absolutes truths or here say?
+We tend to create prophecies and legends when we need them, usually as the lead-in to adventures or to explain the origin of certain items but are we saying these are the absolute truths of how they came about or are they hearsay?
 Are we generating them on the fly or beforehand?
 Are they intended to be part of our campaigns or do they just seem like a good idea at the time?

-That is a simple example of course.
-In truth there are large parts of my words history that are purposefully left with holes or incorrect information just waiting for players to stumble upon or show interest in them.
+Those are simple examples of course.
+In truth there are large parts of my world's history that are purposefully left with holes or incorrect information swirling about them just waiting for PCs to stumble upon or show interest in them and find the true truth.
 Since I award experience points for revealing plot and world background secrets it behooves Players to investigate rumors and legends told by hermits and sages.

 Even in Sci-Fi and Superhero games it's a good idea for the lore of a hero, villain, place, or thing to be only partially correct.
 Stories get embellished and embellishments are misinterpreted.
 The key is, establish the story, let it sit for a while so the players assume and except it as true.
 Then reveal it to be a ways off the mark but with some shred of the correct story in it to explain how it was warped in the first place.